Entonjo Elezaj: Albania U17

-Elezaj was invited at the Albania national under-17 football team by coach Dzemal Mustedanagić to participate in the 2013 UEFA European Under-17 Championship qualifying round from 18–23 October 2012.
+Elezaj was invited at the Albania national under-17 football team by coach Dzemal Mustedanagić to participate in the 2013 UEFA European Under-17 Championship qualifying round from 18 to 23 October 2012.
 He played every minute during this round's 3 matches ahead of Elhan Kastrati but Albania U17 got eliminated after losing both first games 1–0 to Italy U17 and Hungary U17 and despite beating hard Liechtenstein U17 6–0 in the closing match.

 Albania U19

-Elezaj advanced at the Albania national under-19 football team as he was called up by coach Foto Strakosha to participate in the 2014 UEFA European Under-19 Championship qualifying round from 12–17 November 2013.
+Elezaj advanced at the Albania national under-19 football team as he was called up by coach Foto Strakosha to participate in the 2014 UEFA European Under-19 Championship qualifying round from 12 to 17 November 2013.
 During the tournament he served as a second choice behind Thomas Strakosha for all matches.

 He was re-invited to the Albania U19 by a new coach Altin Lala to participate in the 2015 UEFA European Under-19 Championship qualifying round.
 Under coach Altin Lala he played every minute of this round as Albania U19 was eliminated.